LC-Linkous/sweep_python/README.md

 This repo does not currently reference any code of papers for the sweep algorithm.

-For the original code base, see the [adaptive timestep PSO optimizer](https://github.com/jonathan46000/pso_python) by [jonathan46000](https://github.com/jonathan46000)

 ## Related Publications and Repositories
 This software works as a stand-alone implementation, and as one of the optimizers integrated into AntennaCAT.

-## How to Cite

-This is a basic sweep algorithm, and as such is not based on any particular code, repo, or publication.

-If you wish to cite this, either cite the repository, or the tie-in AntennaCAT publication

 ## Licensing

 The code in this repository has been released under GPL-2.0

+## How to Cite

+This code can be referenced using the following DOI:

+` `

+In IEEE format:

+L. Linkous, "sweep_python".
+GitHub, 2024.
+[Software]. https://github.com/LC-Linkous/sweep_python.
+DOI: ` `